| main

 nothing, but in so doing risks getting left behind by the object

 of his desire: a young girl named Tryal Pore (Juliana Lustenader).
+If the play has any center,

 it's Tryal.
 Lustenader seems to worm her way into every scene, and